Phil Cantillon

 Phil Cantillon (born 2 June 1976) is an England and Ireland dual international former professional rugby league footballer who played professionally from 1992 to 2007.
 He successfully captained Ireland and broke numerous try-scoring world records at club and international level.
-He is recognised as the most prolific and the greatest try scoring forward in the history of the game with over 250 first grade tries, whilst playing over 400 first grade games.

 Playing career

-Cantillon signed for his hometown club Wigan in 1992 and represented Great Britain Academy from 1992–95, captaining the international team on the Australian tour in 1994 and playing in the end of year Premiership cup finals at Old Trafford in 1994 and 1995.
+Early career

+Cantillon started his career at his hometown club Wigan in 1992, signing at 16 years old.
+He captained the Great Britain Academy team while at 18 years old whilst at Wigan, taking part in the 1994 tour to Australia and test matches against France.
+He won the annual sevens tournament in the Wigan first team in 1994.In 1994/95; Wigan were the world club champions and dominated the domestic game.
+He was targeted as a star signing by the Great Britain coach, and signed him for an undisclosed record fee in 1995.